What is Japanese Knotweed?

-Pre-Contract enquiries and the importance of an appropriate survey and inspection
+Pre-contract enquiries and the importance of an appropriate survey and inspection relating to Japanese Knotweed

-There is a potential loophole with residential new build properties as developers are not required to complete the property information form which could leave buyers of new builds exposed.
+There is a potential loophole with residential new-build properties.
+Developers are not required to complete the property information form, which could leave buyers of new builds exposed.
 It is therefore important to raise specific enquiries if you have concerns that Japanese Knotweed may be present.

 In any event it is likely that the seller may not give a definitive response to such enquiries and the onus may be pushed back onto the buyer to undertake their own inspection of the property/land.

 If a buyer is concerned about the presence of Japanese Knotweed, they should consider arranging for a specific survey from a suitably qualified surveyor or environmental consultant.

 What should you do if you discoverJapanese Knotweed in your garden?

 Firstly, do not try to dig it up.
 Japanese Knotweed requires specialist waste management.
 You should contact the Invasive Non-Native Species Association or the Property Care Association (PCA).They can advise you on local removal contractors.

 It is important to establish whether any professional you engage in the treatment and removal of Japanese Knotweed offers a suitable guarantee that can be relied upon by future purchasers and mortgage lenders.